sepehrsamavati/js-thread-block-check/README.md

 How does it work?
-Get and save current time (using performance.now) Initialize an interval which runs the checker every 1000ms
+Get and save current time (using performance.now) Initialize an interval which runs the detector every 1000ms

-Checker:
+Detector:
 Get current time
 Calculate delay (current - previous)
 Check if delay is smaller or bigger than a valid delay (e.g. 20ms) because delay cannot be 0 (single-threaded runtime architecture)